 - Pain Points

-Start with a mental note on the number of users you need and then source your users using recruitment tool like TestingTime etc.
+Start with a mental note on the number of users you need and then source your users using recruitment tools like TestingTime etc.

 Create suitable scenarios